Jamila Glass – Dance Educator & Choreographer

 After first creating a work for Cal State Fullerton's dance program in 2022, they invited me to return to the campus in the Spring of 2025 to complete another choreographic residency.

-Join me for open level community classes with L.A.
-Contemporary Dance Company (LACDC) on Saturday mornings throughout 2025.
 Please note that there will be select dates with a fantastic guest teacher due to my work schedule.
 You can always head to my Instagram stories for the latest updates.
 Check out the Class ‘25 Highlights on my Instagram page for a peek at the vibes.
+To join my mailing list for my general class schedule, CLICK HERE.

-Saturdays, Apr 19 & 26 | 10:30am-12:00pm | $18 (Discounted class card available)
+December 6, 13, & 20, 2025 | 10:30am-12:00pm | $18 (Discounted class card available)

-Skill Level: OPEN LEVEL, including beginners | Ongoing throughout 2025
+Skill Level: Open to all levels, including beginners | Ongoing throughout 2025

 You dance all the time at home and want a more communal experience.